[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [image ALT: A portrait-bust of Julius Caesar.
 The image serves as the icon for the works of Caesar and his continuators on this site.]

 Julius Caesar was both a great general and a good writer.
-His Civil Wars give us his take on how civil war was forced on him, and his narration of the campaigns and from the time he threw the dice at Ariminum to the defeat and death of his opponent Pompey; mainly the sieges of Brundisium and Massilia, Curio's campaign in Africa, and the battles of Ilerda, Dyrrhachium, and Pharsalus.
+He chronicled his conquest of Gaul in the Gallic War; and his Civil Wars give us his take on how civil war was forced on him, with his narration of the campaigns and from the time he threw the dice at Ariminum to the defeat and death of his opponent Pompey: mainly the sieges of Brundisium and Massilia, Curio's campaign in Africa, and the battles of Ilerda, Dyrrhachium, and Pharsalus.

 The Greek author Polybius was a close friend of Scipio, one of Rome's great generals, and with him spent much time campaigning in the field in the 2c B.C.
 His Histories are thus essential to an understanding of the Roman army and the rise of the Roman republic as a world power.
 He is one of our most important sources on the organization of the army, the legion, and the Roman camp system.